ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 <h2>The Problem</h2>
-Looking back at the code from Chapter 1, we can see that there is a lot of repetition of the number 30, which we used as the size of the rectangles.
+Looking back at some of the code from Chapter 1, we can see that there is a lot of repetition of the number 30, which we used as the size of the rectangles.

 {% highlight java %}
+//draw snake
 fill(0,255,0);
 rect(200,200,30,30);

+//draw apple
 fill(255,0,0);
 rect(400, 200, 30, 30);
 {% endhighlight %}